-I had been contemplating a trip south for a while and was going through my usual web researching when I saw that Krung Ching Waterfall, a sub-station of Khao Luang National Park in Nakorn Sri Thammarat had gotten some particularly good reviews from birders.
+I had been contemplating a trip south for a while and was going through my usual web researching when I saw that Krung Ching Waterfall, a sub-station of Khao Luang National Park in Nakorn Sri Thammarat had gotten some particularly good reviews from birders for the birding.
 So I started to tentatively consider a trip there.

 I was just in the initial stages of thinking about it because its quite a long way from Bangkok.

-One day I found myself in Baan Krang (Kaeng Krachan National Park) grumbling to myself about how quiet the forest is this year with still lots of water around - my plans at this time of year normally revolve around a lack of water.
+And then one day I found myself in Baan Krang (Kaeng Krachan National Park) grumbling to myself about how quiet the forest is this year with lots of water around still - my plans and tactics at this time of year normally revolve around a lack of water.
 When my phone pinged and I saw that Geoff had sent me some excellent info on Krung Ching sub-station.
 I had one of those "just do it" moments and at 9 a.m. my rickety old wagon was on its way - I had no plan, no supplies, no clothes, nothing .... just an urge.

 9 hours later I was rolling into Nakorn Sri Thammarat looking for accommodation before heading to the sub-station the next morning.
 The next morning's drive up to the sub-station was reminiscent of the north of Thailand but greener!
 The forest still works as a biome and as a result nearly every morning (not just winter as in north and central Thailand) the road is shrouded in a thick fog bringing a cooling damp mist to the whole area.
 It was thick enough on all 3 mornings to make me turn the wagons lights on and drive very cautiously.